smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Manual testing

-Manual testing will be performed using WebHMI https://github.com/smartdevicelink/sdl_hmi
+Manual testing will be performed using [WebHMI](https://github.com/smartdevicelink/sdl_hmi).
 No changes in WebHMI are expected, and WebHMI will be executed on the real developer workstation.

 Mobile application may be connected to SDL Core via TCP.